 - A detailed design proposal

-- The creation of a physical project (e.g. a rain garden)
+- The creation of a physical project (e.g. an outdoor environmental classroom)

 - A comprehensive policy proposal